wongshington/FreshBeets/README.md

 ## Welcome to Fresh Beets!

 **Record** your favorite sounds and noises to any one of your **SoundPads** and play them back again and again whenever the moment ⚡️strikes.
+Fresh Beets is the web app for at least one your recording and playback needs!

 _Next time you get trapped in a conversation thats going a little too long...**play that frog🐸 noise** you saved last week!
 Excuse yourself and say that you must leave to go 🕵🏾‍♀️🕵🏾‍♂️🔎🔎investigate._